npm/rfcs/accepted/0000-registry-spec.md

 ### Deduping

-Two packages with the same name and version which come from different registries *must not* be deduped against one another unless:
+Two packages with the same name and version which come from different registries *must not* be deduplicated against one another unless:

 - If either has a defined `integrity` value, then their `integrity` values must match.
-- If neither has a defined `integrity` value, they will be considered dedupable if their `resolved` values match (for example, `registry-a` lists the tarball in `registry-b` as its `dist.tarball` url.)
+- If neither has a defined `integrity` value, they will be considered deduplicable if their `resolved` values match (for example, `registry-a` lists the tarball in `registry-b` as its `dist.tarball` url.)

 ### Specifying Package Name